ludvikalkhoury/TinZr/README.md

-# TinZr ESP32-C3 Arduino Boards Manager Package
+# TinZr ESP32-C3 Arduino Board Manager Package

-This repository contains the **TinZr ESP32-C3** custom board definition for the Arduino IDE.
+This repository contains the **TinZr**, an ESP32-C3-based custom board definition for the Arduino IDE.
 It provides a clean, Boards-Manager-installable package so anyone can use your board with one simple URL.

 ---